 Imagine being one putt away from winning the Wells Fargo Championship; knowing that one false movement could mean missing the putt and missing out on the $7,900,000 purse.
 Now imagine all the variables that play into sinking that putt.
 Ball speed, body mechanics, correctly reading the green, hand-eye coordination, tuning out all the fans, and the list goes on.
 How do the Tiger Woods, Dustin Johnson and Rory McElroy consistently handle this pressure and what separates them from the rest of the aspiring golfers?
 In previous years, many would argue that it came down to years of practice, experience, and coaching.
 However, in today’s era of golf many golfers are adding a dose of neuroscience to their preparation and training routines.
-Training their brains and bodies based on neurofeedback.
+Training their brains and bodies based on neurofeedback, or brain training.

 What is neurofeedback?

 Neurofeedback, also called neurotherapy or neurobiofeedback (that’s a mouthful!), is a type of biofeedback that uses real-time displays of brain activity in an attempt to teach self-regulation of brain function.

 It’s no secret that the brain is the hub that controls everything about our bodies including movements, reactions, emotions, decision making skills, and more.
 So why would an athlete limit their ability to improve based on just physical training?
 Imagine being a baseball player spending countless hours in the gym so they can swing the bat faster and hit the ball further.
 Now imagine them failing to work on their reaction time, and ability to read the incoming pitches.
 Without those abilities, all that training in the gym could be considered a waste.
 The same thing applies to golfers and other athletes.
 As athletes progress in their career, competition increases and demands impeccable reaction times, balance, hand-eye coordination, and decision-making skills.
 All of which are things that have shown improvement as athletes apply neurofeedback to their training regimens.